nicolasduminil/switch-the-mammoth/README.md

 Conclusion: while over-engineering might be an issue, leading to hardly maintainable code, the most important issue of the software industry is the over-simplification and the poor design.
-So, keep it simple but not simplistic !
+So, keep it simple but not simplistic and, above all, not stupid !